Ornette Coleman: 1960s: Free Jazz and Blue Note

-In 1960, Coleman recorded Free Jazz: A Collective Improvisation, which featured a double quartet, including Don Cherry and Freddie Hubbard on trumpet, Eric Dolphy on bass clarinet, Haden and LaFaro on bass, and both Higgins and Blackwell on drums.
-The album was recorded in stereo, with a reed/brass/bass/drums quartet isolated in each stereo channel.
+In 1960, Coleman recorded Free Jazz: A Collective Improvisation, which featured a "double quartet" including Cherry and Freddie Hubbard on trumpet, Eric Dolphy on bass clarinet, Haden and LaFaro on bass, and Higgins and Blackwell on drums.
+The album was recorded in stereo, with one woodwind/trumpet/bass/drums quartet in each channel.
 Free Jazz was, at 37 minutes, the longest recorded continuous jazz performance at the time and was one of Coleman's most controversial albums.
-In the January 18, 1962, issue of Down Beat magazine, Pete Welding gave the album five stars while John A. Tynan rated it zero stars.
+The January 18, 1962, issue of DownBeat magazine presented an article entitled "Double View of a Double Quartet" in which Pete Welding gave the album five stars while John A. Tynan rated it zero stars.

 While Coleman had intended "free jazz" as simply an album title, free jazz was soon considered a new genre; Coleman expressed discomfort with the term.

-After the Atlantic period, Coleman's music became more angular and engaged with the avant-garde jazz which had developed in part around his innovations.
-After his quartet disbanded, he formed a trio with David Izenzon on bass and Charles Moffett on drums, and began playing trumpet and violin in addition to the saxophone.
-His friendship with Albert Ayler influenced his development on trumpet and violin, with an unorthodox self-taught style.
+After he left Atlantic, Coleman's music became more angular and engaged with the avant-garde jazz which had developed in part around his innovations.
+He formed a trio with bassist David Izenzon and drummer Charles Moffett and began playing trumpet and violin in addition to the saxophone.
+His friendship with free jazz saxophonist Albert Ayler influenced his unorthodox self-taught style on the trumpet and violin.
 Charlie Haden sometimes joined this trio to form a two-bass quartet.

-In 1966, Coleman signed with Blue Note and released the two-volume live album At the "Golden Circle" Stockholm, featuring Izenzon and Moffett.
-Later that year, he recorded The Empty Foxhole with his ten year-old son Denardo Coleman and Haden; Freddie Hubbard and Shelly Manne regarded Denardo's appearance on the album as an ill-advised piece of publicity.
+In 1966, Coleman signed with Blue Note Records and released the two-volume live album At the "Golden Circle" Stockholm featuring Izenzon and Moffett, recorded in Sweden the previous December.
+Later that year, he recorded The Empty Foxhole with Haden on bass and his ten year-old son Denardo Coleman on drums; Freddie Hubbard and Shelly Manne regarded Denardo's appearance on the album as an ill-advised publicity stunt.
 Denardo later became his father's primary drummer in the late 1970s.

-Coleman formed another quartet.
-Haden, Garrison, and Elvin Jones appeared, and Dewey Redman joined the group, usually on tenor saxophone.
-On February 29, 1968, Coleman's quartet performed live with Yoko Ono at the Royal Albert Hall, and a recording from their rehearsal was subsequently included on Ono's 1970 album Yoko Ono/Plastic Ono Band as the track "AOS".
+Coleman formed another quartet with Haden, Garrison, and Elvin Jones, and Dewey Redman joined the group, usually on tenor saxophone.
+On February 29, 1968, Coleman's quartet (with Haden, Izenzon, and Ed Blackwell) performed live with Yoko Ono at the Royal Albert Hall, and a recording from their rehearsal was subsequently included on Ono's 1970 album Yoko Ono/Plastic Ono Band as the track "AOS".

 He explored his interest in string textures on Town Hall, 1962, culminating in the 1972 album Skies of America with the London Symphony Orchestra.